-^2To achieve the optimum θ{JA_r} it is recommended that the AD5398A be soldered onto a 4-layer board.
+$^{\scriptscriptstyle 1}$ To achieve the optimum $\theta{\mbox{\tiny JA}}$ it is recommended that the AD5821A be soldered on a 4-layer board.

-3As per Jedec J-STD-020C.
+2 As per JEDEC J-STD-020C.

 Stresses above those listed under Absolute Maximum Ratings may cause permanent damage to the device.
-This is a stress rating only; functional operation of the device at these or any other conditions above those listed in the operational sections of this specification is not implied.
+This is a stress rating only; functional operation of the device at these or any other conditions above those indicated in the operational section of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.
-Only one absolute maximum rating may be applied at any one time.